apollo-jhn/apollo-jhn/README.md

 ###

-<p align="left">I'm ... from ....<br><br>- 🔭 I’m working as ...<br>- 📚 I'm currently learning Bachelor of Science in Computer Engineering in Dr. Filemon C. Aguilar Memorial College - IT<br>- ⚡ In my free time I do code random stuff</p>
+<p align="left">I'm ... from ....<br>- 📚 I'm currently learning Bachelor of Science in Computer Engineering in Dr. Filemon C. Aguilar Memorial College - IT<br>- ⚡ In my free time I do code random stuff</p>

 ###